johnknoop/GracefulConsoleRunner/README.md

                                                                    +----------+      +------+
 ```

-Paste this in your startup routine:
+To get started, simply paste this in your startup routine:

 ```csharp
 GracefulConsoleRunner.Run(runContext => {